Heyyy, batter batter, we’ve got your roundup of three ways to enjoy America’s favorite pastime and warm spring weather in the heart of South Carolina.

 Columbia Fireflies Baseball

 Fun Fact: The name “Fireflies” pays homage to the unique phenomenon where hundreds of fireflies (that’s fancy for lightning bugs, y’all) synchronize their glow each year at Columbia’s Congaree National Park.
 It only happens in a few places across the globe, and we are lucky to have this mystical light show in Columbia SC each year.
+Learn more about this natural phenomenon here.

 Don’t Miss: Get your glow on at The Mason Jar, the Fireflies’ team store inside the ballpark.
 We’re obsessed with the adorable (and undeniably Southern) firefly logo and dozens of fun apparel options from t-shirts to hats to jerseys.